allesrebel/micromouse-1/README.md

 * sensors values for each dir
 * use gyro (I^2 * C)
 * gyro will provide the amount of distance traveled

-* traversing 16x16 maze:
+* always traversing 16x16 maze:
 * 0 -> 255 potential `nodes`

 ## Runs
+* all parts of the maze can be accessed by the micromouse

 #### Run 1 - Safe run
 * Build up entirety of maze and store it

 #### Run 2 - Optimize
 * Find the fastest route
-* Delete unneeded nodes
+* Delete unneeded `nodes`

 #### Run 3 - Score run
 * mouse goes to the destination and back to the starting point